-Assistive listening devices (ALDs) are small amplifiers that bring sound directly to the ear of ther user.
+Assistive listening devices (ALDs) are small amplifiers that bring sound directly to the ear of the user.
 They separate the sounds, particularly speech, that a person wants to hear from background noise—improving the “speech to noise ratio”.
 They can be used with or without hearing aids or a cochlear implant.
 These devices help improve hearing during phone conversations, in theatres or a lecture hall, during tv shows or movies, in places of worship, and have many other everyday uses.
-There are four main assistive listening devices.

 - An assistive listening system shall be provided in assembly areas where audible communication is integral to the space.
 This means that any space where people gather is required to have an assistive listening system.
 The assistive listening system must cover the entire space of the venue, not just one area.
 There is more information below regarding what types of venues and spaces are required to provide assistive listening systems.

-- Assistive listening is required where there is amplified sound.
-If there is a microphone and/or speakers, as system is needed.
+- Assistive listening is required where there is an amplified sound.
+If there is a microphone and/or speakers, a system is needed.
 Courtrooms must have assistive listening systems, even without amplified sound.

 - The original ADA requirements specified that the number of assistive listening devices was 4 percent of seating capacity.
 The new requirements have been scaled to match the total occupancy of the venue.
 There is more specific information below regarding how many assistive listening devices (ALDs) are required.